OasisDigital/angular-stress-test/README.md

 ```
 cd to-a-typical-angular-app
 cd src/app
-angular-stress-test 42 420
+angular-stress-test 7 42
 ```

-This will generate an application with 42 modules and 420 components spread across those modules.
+This will generate an application with 7 modules and 42 components spread across those modules.
 They will be nested in a "binary tree" shape, with a bit of indentation to make this clear on the screen.

 The output is compatible with Angular CLI; you can use CLI to generation an application, then populate it using this tool, and it should run without any further change.

+You can also try much larger numbers, to see how well build tooling works with an Angular program with more numerous modules and components.

 ## Why?